Casey Joyner and her 4-year-old daughter Faith were living in a local motel when she suddenly found herself unemployed.

 “In recent years, we’ve received grants that have allowed us to hold classes for parents, including an English class for our Hispanic parents that is very popular,” Primeros Pasos’ director Maria Joseph said.
 “About 50 percent of our children are Hispanic and our staff teaches in both English and Spanish to give those students a head start learning the language before they reach school age.”

-Joseph said many of the daycare’s Hispanic students are the children of single mothers whose husbands have been deported, a circumstance with which she can personally relate.
+Page 2 of 2 - Joseph said many of the daycare’s Hispanic students are the children of single mothers whose husbands have been deported, a circumstance with which she can personally relate.

 “My mother was deported when I was six years old and she chose to leave me behind with my godparents because she didn’t want me to grow up in Mexico,” Joseph said.
 “When I started school, I didn’t speak any English and I ended up being held back in the second grade because of it.
 Part of what we’re doing here at Primeros Pasos is trying to make sure these kids don’t face those same struggles.”

 Although the daycare charges $135 a week for its service, most of the families it serves pay only a portion of that cost, with the remainder covered by the Delaware Division of Social Services’ income-eligible Purchase of Care Child Assistance program.

 In anticipation of the enrollment expansion planned in conjunction with its new facility, Primeros Pasos’ board of directors is currently working with the state’s STARS for Early Success Program to expand the tuition costs covered by the state, Beaumont said.

 About $450,000 of the total funding the daycare is attempting to raise would be placed in an endowment fund to further assist families in need and hire another 14 teachers and staff members to handle the added enrollment, Beaumont said.